frederic-perez/AmE-dictionary/data/dictionary.md

 __convertible__
 __convey__ _v_ :two::hammer: (conveyed)
 __conveyance__ _n_
+__conveyor belt__ _n_ A continuous, moving belt that transports materials or packages from one place to another.
 __conviction__ _n_
 __convivial__ _adj_ :three::hammer:
 __convoke__ _v_ To call together to a meeting.